Blinken says U.S. working on 'wrongful detention' label for WSJ reporter | Politics

 Blinken says U.S. working on 'wrongful detention' label for WSJ reporter

-The United States is working through a formal process to determine whether Wall Street Journal reporter Evan Gershkovich's detention by Russia is "wrongful", U.S. Secretary of State Antony Blinken said on Wednesday, adding that in his opinion there is no doubt the journalist is wrongfully detained.
+The United States is working through a formal process to determine whether a Wall Street Journal reporter's detention by Russia is "wrongful", Secretary of State Antony Blinken said on Wednesday, adding that in his opinion there was no doubt.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)